 3. Columbia University in New York, NY

-In 2012, U.S. News & World Report ranked Columbia University 4th among national universities.
-The university is the only Ivy League school to offer graduate programs in journalism, which can lead to a Master of Science, Master of Arts or Ph.D.
+In 2015, U.S. News & World Report ranked Columbia University 4th among national universities.
+The university offers graduate programs in journalism, which can lead to a Master of Science, Master of Arts or Ph.D.
 Graduate students can also pursue dual degree programs in business, computer science, international affairs, law or religion.
 Additional programs features include the chance to study and earn an additional degree abroad.